 The end of summer vacation and beginning of a new school year signals the start of the annual budget process for many churches.
 As we enter this season, let me mention five very practical things for your church to consider in conjunction with your budget planning this year.
-This is by no means an exhaustive list, but, these five ideas are particularly important for congregations in our post-COVID world.
+This is by no means an exhaustive list, but, these five ideas are particularly important for congregations in our current times.

 #1 Fully Engage Your Staff & Ministry Team Leaders in the Process

 Churches can easily entrust the budget process to a select few individuals.
 Without question, there is wisdom behind a small committee.
 After all, too many opinions can often bog down the process.
 But, a small committee in the driver’s seat of the overall plan must still work hard to hear from all staff and leaders of critical ministry areas.
 A lot has changed in the last 12-18 months.
 In most churches, COVID has led to some ministries going away, others being added and many being reimagined.
 This means that financial needs have likely shifted significantly in several ministry areas and the perspective of leaders of these programs are critical.

 #2 Strive for an Overall Budget Figure that is Both Challenging Yet Attainable